keybangz/GDAMAPartLister/README.md

 ![image](https://github.com/user-attachments/assets/0d544df1-2219-4022-9300-3d93c3906ccb)

 ## TODO
-- Fix middle hinge count based on door width
+- Test if wheel count and middle hinge count is accurate according to calculations
-- Add panel height counting for door height (door height divided by ????)
 - Add GUI for easier use